HashMinerDAO/Hashboard/memory-bank/productContext.md

 ## Why Hashboard Exists

-The Zettahash DAO requires complete transparency to maintain community trust and enable informed decision-making.
+The Hashminer DAO requires complete transparency to maintain community trust and enable informed decision-making.
 Traditional financial dashboards lack the comprehensive view needed for a mining operation DAO, particularly one spanning multiple blockchains and mining operations.

-Hashboard solves this by providing a unified, real-time view of all Zettahash operations, financials, and governance activities in one accessible interface.
+Hashboard solves this by providing a unified, real-time view of all Hashminer operations, financials, and governance activities in one accessible interface.

 ## Problems Solved